Contentful Privacy Notice

 The sub-processors and service providers to whom we transfer personal data are vetted by our security team.

-Service providers – We share your identifiers, internet activity, billing details and sensory data (as may be recorded e.g. by CCTV on our premises or during user research, such as interviews) with the relevant service providers such as security service providers or our customer relationship and billing management providers or with third parties who conduct research and surveys on our behalf.
+Service providers – We share your identifiers, internet activity, billing details and sensory data (as may be recorded e.g. by CCTV on our premises or during user research or other interviews) with the relevant service providers such as security service providers or our customer relationship and billing management providers or with third parties who conduct research and surveys on our behalf.
 The legal basis for sharing your information is our legitimate interest in providing our services efficiently.

 Some of such data sharing, including